Ageneinair/animation_master/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python run.py --config config/dataset_name.yaml
 ```
-The code will create a folder in the log directory (each run will create a time-stamped new directory).
+The command will create a folder in the log directory (each run will create a time-stamped new directory).
 Checkpoints will be saved to this folder.
 To check the loss values during training in see ```log.txt```.
 You can also check training data reconstructions in the ```train-vis``` subfolder.